alexandern17/test-readme/README.md

 # Late Initialization and Reconfiguration Example

-This example app demonstrates how to late initialize and dynamically reconfigure the ONE SDK on the fly.
+This example app demonstrates how to late initialize and dynamically reconfigure the Thunderhead SDK on the fly.

-## ONE SDK Late Initialization
+## Thunderhead SDK Late Initialization

 In the event you want the SDK to run even without valid parameters, you can initialize the SDK with all empty strings `""` or `nil` parameters.
 The SDK can then be configured later with valid parameters using the same method.